anatolii-pozniak-1/eu-node-basics-workshop/README.md

 - Uses `inquirer` for the interactive terminal menu.
 - Progress is stored in `.progress.json`.
 - CLI is interactive-only (no separate `list/select/verify` command mode).
+- Progress is local to the current working directory.
+Running in a new folder starts fresh progress.